surftemp/eo-pipelines/README.md

 ...
 ```

-and parameters.csv contains values to substitute:
+and parameters.csv contains values to substitute for each parameter:

 ```csv
 row,path